crownstone/website/05-team.md

 {% include snippets/centered-text-home-begin background='light'%}

-Our most recent interns, who perform a wide range of tasks.
-They help people with advice on Crownstones, test all kind of smartphone variants, organize hackathons, building a booth for trade fairs, desoldering and soldering electronic components, product assembly, and much more.
+Our most recent interns, perform a wide range of tasks.
+They help people with advice on Crownstones, test all kinds of smartphone variants, organize hackathons, build a booth for trade fairs, desoldering and soldering electronic components, product assembly, and much more.

 {% include snippets/centered-text-home-end %}